-crete cradle, and exclusive of spurs for house connections.
 37 spurs for house connections, over and above the cost per foot of sewer.

 6 manholes complete.

+1 receiving basin complete.

+2 treceiving basin complete.

-1,400 cubic yards of rock to be excavated and removed.
+5 cubic yards of rock to be excavated and removed.

 5 cubic yards of concrete in place, exclusive of concrete cradle for pipe sewers.

 1,000 feet (B. M.) of lumber furnished and laid.

 In addition to the above quantities of work to be done, if sheet piling is required and ordered by the Engineer to be left in the trench, it will be measured and paid for at ONE-HALF of the price bid for timber.

 Also the time required for the completion of the whole work, which will be tested at the rate of \$4 per day.

-NUMBER 2, ABOVE-MENTIONED.
-NUMBER 2, ABOVE-MENTIONED.
+Also the time required for the completion of the whole work, which will be tested at the rate of \$4 per day.

-NUMBER 2, ABOVE-MENTIONED.
-375 linear feet of brick sewer, egg-shaped, of ao inches by 30 inches, including rubble masonry cradle, and exclusive of spurs for house connections.
+375 linear feet of brick sewer, egg-shaped, of 20 inches by 30 inches, including rubble masonry cradle, and exclusive of spurs for house connections.

 60 spurs for house connections, over and above the cost per foot of sewer.

 4 manholes complete.

 150 cubic yards of rock to be excavated and removed.

 5 cubic yards of concrete in place, exclusive of concrete cradle for pipe sewers.

 1,000 feet (B. M.) of timber furnished and laid.

-1 n addition to the above estimated quantity of timber, it is estimated that 40,00 feet (B. M.) of timber for sheet piling and bracing will be required, which, or any part thereof, if ordered to be left in the trench, will be measured and paid for at ONE-HALF of the price bid for timber for foundation.
+In addition to the above estimated quantity of timber, it is estimated that 40,000 feet (B. M.) of timber for sheet piling and bracing will be required, which, or any part thereof, if ordered to be left in the trench, will be measured and paid for at ONE-HALF of the price bid for timber for foundation.

 Also the time required for the completion of the whole work, which will be tested at the rate of \$4 per day.
-NUMBER 3, ABOVE-MENTIONED.

 Also the time required for the completion of the whole work, which will be tested at the rate of \$4 per day.
-NUMBER 3, ABOVE-MENTIONED.

 2,200 loads, of fifty bushels each, of thoroughly Decomposed Stable Manure.

-As the above-mentioned quantities, though stated with as much accuracy as is possible in advance, are approximate only, bidders are required to submit their estimates upon the following express conditions, which shall apply to and become a part of every estimate received: Bidders must satisfy themselves by personal examina-tion of the location of the proposed work, and by such other means as they may prefer, as to the accuracy of the foregoing statement, and shall not, at any time after the submission of an estimate, dispute or complain of such statement, nor assert that there was any misunder-standing in regard to the depth of the excavation to be made, or the nature or amount of the work to be done.
-Bidders will be required to complete the entire work to the suisfaction of the Department of Public Parks, and in substantial accordance with the specifications for the work and the plans therein referred to.
-No extra compensation beyond the amount payable for the several classes of work before enumerated, which shall be actu-ally performed at the prices therefor, to be specified by the lowest bidder, shall be due or payable for the entire work.
+As the above-mentioned quantities, though stated with as much accuracy as is possible in advance, are approximate only, bidders are required to submit their estimates upon the following express conditions, which shall apply to and become a part of every estimate received:

+Bidders must satisfy themselves by personal examination of the location of the proposed work, and by such other means as they may prefer, as to the accuracy of the foregoing statement, and shall not, at any time after the submission of an estimate, dispute or complain of such statement, nor assert that there was any misunderstanding in regard to the depth of the excavation to be made, or the nature or amount of the work to be done.

+Bidders will be required to complete the entire work to the satisfaction of the Department of Public Parks, and in substantial accordance with the specifications for the work and the plans therein referred to.
+No extra compensation beyond the amount payable for the several classes of work before enumerated, which shall be actually performed at the prices therefor, to be specified by the lowest bidder, shall be due or payable for the entire work.

+The person making any bid or estimate must furnish

+the lowest bidder, shall be due or payable for the entire work.